Search this blog

 For Apple Filling

-• Mix apple cubes with lemon juice to avoid turning brown while the dough rises
+• Toss the diced apples with the lemon juice to prevent browning while the dough rises.

-• In a small saucepan combine the honey & water
+• In a small saucepan, combine the honey and water.

-• Bring to a boil over medium-high heat while stirring with a spoon until honey dissolves
+• Bring to a gentle boil over medium heat, stirring until the honey has completely dissolved.

-• In a small bowl place the egg and the water.
-Whisk likely until combined
+• In a small bowl, whisk together the egg and water until smooth.

 Assembly

-• Place dough into the prepared pan and cover with a dish towel and let it rise for 1 hour in a warm area
+• Transfer the challah to the prepared springform pan.
+Cover with a dish towel and let rise for 1 hour in a warm place.

-• Place the springform pan over a cookie sheet (to catch any spills) and bake for 20-25 minutes
+• Place the springform pan on a baking sheet to catch any drips.

 Notes

-Syrup and filling can be made in advance
+• The apple filling and honey glaze can be made in advance.

 Nutrition